hammerheim-game/hammerheim-rules/5-warbands.md

 have made the Dwarfs famous.
 Profile M WS BS S T W I A Ld
 3 4 3 3 4 1 2 1 9
-Weapons/Armour: A Dwarf Engineer may be equipped with weapons and armour chosen from Dwarf Thunderer equipment list.
+Weapons/Armor: A Dwarf Engineer may be equipped with weapons and armor chosen from Dwarf Thunderer equipment list.
 Skills: The Engineer may choose from Combat & Shooting when he gains a new skill.
 In addition, the Engineer may